alt-text-org/image-algo-testing/README.md

 already being in the language.
 The single-threaded nature of JavaScript was a major disadvantage and contributed to very long runtimes, but opting for a better suited language would mean a full rewrite of the [alt-text.org](https://alt-text.org) backend.

+We ran an initial round of tests collecting information only on whether the top match was correct and the count of matches with a score over some value.
+Examining our findings it quickly became clear that we had misunderstood the score field of returned matches, believing that it would be in [0, 1] for all metrics, which was only the case for Cosine.
+These initial results did however make it apparent that the Dot Product metric was not appropriate for any algorithm except possibly Goldberg, so it was omitted for other algorithms in the second round of tests.
+While the results from the first round did not directly influence our findings, the raw data is available in a Google sheet linked below.

 Process